Some Background on Hip Bursitis

 This will sound alarming to some, but we seriously need to reconsider our use of ice and pain medication in all injury management - not just hip bursitis.

-I've written a separate article on why we shouldn't ice an injury, but the essence is that while suitable for pain relief, ice actually delays the healing response.
+I've written a separate article on why we shouldn't ice an injury, but the essence is that while suitable for pain relief, ice physiologically delays the healing response.
 This is despite it being a staple of injury management for almost half a century.

 Similarly, pain medication and anti-inflammatory drugs may offer short-term pain relief.
 However, they also handicap long-term progress by negating the body's natural healing response.
 Without a pain signal to guide us, we can easily surpass our tissue's threshold for activity.

 This isn't to say that all pain relief is counterproductive.
 Clearly there are times when you may need help (severe pain, pain that disrupts sleep, etc).
-However, we shouldn't reach for pain meds without first considering and side-effects.
+However, we shouldn't reach for pain meds without first considering any side-effects.

 Instead, we need to look for treatment options that respect both what the body is going through and trying to do.

-Deep Breathing
+Deep Breathing:

-Pain is your brain's interpretation of threat.
-Interestingly, it's not necessarily related to the level of injury, damage, or dysfunction at the hip.
+Interestingly, pain is not necessarily related to the level of injury, damage, or dysfunction at the hip.
 So in order to effectively decrease your pain, we need to decrease your brain and nervous system's perception of threat.
 Not just mask it with drugs and ice.

-Following on from this, certain breathing patterns are linked to certain physiological states.
-When stressed and anxious we tend to take faster, more shallow breaths.
 When relaxed, we default to slower, deeper breathing patterns.
 So we can use these deeper, more controlled breathing patterns to cue our body into relaxing and down-regulating, decreasing its threat perception.

 Check out the video above for tips on how to use deep breathing to reduce pain.